FormidableLabs/spectacle/docs/README.md

 ## Tips for getting the most out of react-static + webpack tooling

-We are on react-static v5 due to blocking stability issues with v6, which means...
+We are on react-static v5 due to painful upgrade issues with v7, which means...

 - You'll want to make sure that when you refer to the docs you're in the v5 branch.